Autism Service Dogs

 Benefits of an Autism Therapy Dog

 Parents worry so much about the safety of their children with autism.
-Wandering away from their families or into the path of danger happens too frequently.
+Kids wandering away from their families or into the path of danger happens too frequently.

 Autism guide dogs are trained to stay close to their child, follow their child’s scent and assist with search and rescue.

 Autism service dogs also provide safety is by tethering the child to the service dog to keep the child close.
 Moms have so much to do and so many details to keep up with that tethering takes the worry about a child wandering away.

 A trained autism service dog adds an extra layer of physical and emotional security for a child with autism.